Poetry With A Mission

 The Worrisome Drum-Kit

-If a drum-kit is sitting in your church, something has clearly gone wrong,
+If a drum-kit is sitting in your church, then something has clearly gone wrong,

-For a drum-kit in God’s house, and Holy worship, just doesn’t belong.
+Because a drum-kit in God’s house and Holy worship just doesn’t belong.

-That some people use to wrongly bridge the Holy and secular scene.
+That some folk are wrongly using to bridge the Holy and secular scene.

-The drum-kit’s sole purpose and rhythm is so completely contrary
+You see, the drum-kit’s sole purpose and rhythm is completely contrary

-To that purpose and that rhythm that is both sacred and Heavenly.
+To that higher purpose and rhythm that is both sacred and Heavenly.

-Yes, the rhythm that it’s designed for isn’t rhythm that’s meant to be
+Thus the rhythm that it’s designed for isn’t rhythm that is meant to be

-Tickling members physically in God’s set aside sanctuary.
+Tickling members physically in our God’s set apart sanctuary.

 Every drum-kit is designed with only secular music in mind,

-For such excites our earthly senses which to some degree may be fine,
+For such excites our earthly senses which to some degree may well be fine,

-Though that is of course, where the rhythmic beat doesn’t cross a certain line.
+Though that is, of course, where any rhythmic beat doesn’t cross a certain line.

-Yes, outside of Holy worship, some secular music has it's place,
+And so, outside of Holy worship some secular music has it's place,

-But inside the house of our Lord, such music is simply a disgrace.
+But inside the house of our Lord such music is nothing but a disgrace.

-With worship’s sacred purpose, and never human sensuality.
+With worship’s sacred purpose and thus never human sensuality.

-Sure melody, harmony and rhythm all have their own part to play,
+Sure melody, harmony and rhythm all have their special part to play,

-But rhythm in worship music should never some worldliness convey.
+But rhythm in worship music should never any worldliness convey.

-And were we to try and play a drum-kit in a way that's not worldly,
+And were we to try and play a drum-kit in a way that isn't worldly,

 But hey, what person would want to play it if they couldn’t play it the way

-That it was created for; which in worship is far from what's okay?
+That it was created for, which in worship is far from what is okay?

-And besides, people don’t play a drum-kit due to some Divine desire,
+And besides, people don’t play a drum-kit due to some heavenly desire,

-But simply because they want to, for it's that rhythm that they admire.
+But simply because they want to, for it's that rhythm that they so admire.

 Yes, no matter how a drum-kit is played, a drum-kit is still a drum-kit,